 - 3 eggs

 - 1 cup biscuit or buttermilk pancake mix

 - ¼ teaspoon Italian seasoning

 - Salt and pepper to taste

 Lightly oil a dark 9-inch round roaster.
-Beat eggs, stir in the biscuit mix and seasonings in the bottom of the pan.
-Add zucchini, onions, mushrooms, and cheese and stir lightly with a fork.
-Cover and bake in preheated solar oven for about 2 hours to until a knife inserted in the center comes out clean.
+Beat eggs, and stir in the biscuit mix and seasonings in the bottom of the pan.
+Add zucchini, onions, mushrooms, and cheese, and stir lightly with a fork.
+Cover and bake in preheated solar oven for about 2 hours or until a knife inserted in the center comes out clean.

 Pot Roast with Vegetables

 - 2 to 3 pound chuck roast (1 ½ to 2 inches thick)

 - 3 to 4 carrots, but in 3-inch lengths

 - 3 to 4 potatoes, cut in ½-inch lengths